ermakus/freqtrade/docs/hyperopt.md

 ### Execute hyperopt with different ticker-data source
-If you would like to learn parameters using an alternate ticke-data that you have on-disk, use the `--datadir PATH` option.
-Default hyperopt will use data from directory `user_data/data`.
+If you would like to learn parameters using an alternate ticke-data that you have on-disk, use the --datadir PATH option.
+Default hyperopt will use data from directory freqtrade/tests/testdata.

 ### Running hyperopt with smaller testset